Nudity: Gender equality

+Social acceptance of mixed gender nudity due to sauna culture is associated with greater gender equality, which is highest in Iceland, Norway, Finland and Sweden (the US being #53 of 153 countries listed).
+America and the Netherlands went through the same period of feminist activism in the 1960s–70s, but Dutch men were generally more open to the idea of gender equality, there being a prior history of regarding sexuality as healthy and normal, including nudity not always being sexual.

 Child development

 A report issued in 2009 on child sexual development in the United States by the National Child Traumatic Stress Network asserted that children have a natural curiosity about their own bodies and the bodies of others.
 The report recommended that parents learn what is normal in regard to nudity and sexuality at each stage of a child's development and refrain from overreacting to their children's nudity-related behaviors unless there are signs of a problem (e.g. anxiety, aggression, or sexual interactions between children not of the same age or stage of development).
+Problematic childhood behavior often takes place in daycare, rather than home environments.
 The general advice for caregivers is to find ways of setting boundaries without giving the child a sense of shame.
-Parents and caregivers need to understand that a child's explorations of their own and others bodies are motivated by curiosity, not anything similar to adult sexuality.

-In Northern European countries, family nudity is normal, which teaches from an early age that nakedness need not be sexual.
+In Northern European countries, where family nudity is normal, children learn from an early age that nakedness need not be sexual.
 Bodily modesty is not part of the Finnish identity due to the universal use of the sauna, a historical tradition that has been maintained.

-A 2009 report issued by the CDC comparing the sexual health of teens in France, Germany, the Netherlands and the United States concluded that if the US implemented comprehensive sex education similar to the three European countries there would be a significant reduction in teen pregnancies, abortions and the rate of sexually transmitted diseases, and save hundreds of millions of dollars.
+Bonny Rough, who raised her children while residing in the United States and the Netherlands, advises US parents and caregivers to understand that a child's explorations of their own and others' bodies are motivated by curiosity, not anything similar to adult sexuality.
+A 2009 report issued by the CDC comparing the sexual health of teens in France, Germany, the Netherlands and the United States concluded that if the US implemented comprehensive sex education similar to the three European countries there would be a significant reduction in teen pregnancies, abortions and the rate of sexually transmitted diseases, and the US would save hundreds of millions of dollars.

 Private versus public

-In everyday usage, “public space” includes places that are not homes or places of work.
-The characteristics that define public include the space; if it is open to all as with parks, sidewalks, roads; or limited to paying customers as with cafés or supermarkets.
-Each kind of space has its own rules and norms that naturalize notions of what public is and does, and who counts as “the public”.

-In thinking about nudity, an important dimension of culture is private-public and the behavior that is normal in each domain: